renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 to `zshrc`.

-If using a plugin manager, then `ZI` is recommended, but you can use any other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).
+If using a plugin manager, then `ZI` is recommended, but you can use any other too, and also install with `Oh My Zsh` (by copying a directory to `~/.oh-my-zsh/custom/plugins`).

 #### ZUI - [ZI](https://github.com/z-shell/zi)